Quantcast

 “Halloween has become increasingly popular in the UK, but unlike those on the other side of the pond, many Britons aren’t cooking with their pumpkin carvings – instead they’re throwing them away,” said Tessa Tricks of Hubbub.
 “This is contributing to the overwhelming amount of waste thrown away by UK households each year.”

-The Hubbub Foundation, which runs the #PumpkinRescue campaign, focused on data in the UK.
-But the findings translate well to every other country with enthusiastic adherence to Halloween traditions, such as the US.
 Writing for Inhabitat, Perry Miller says that the land of the apple pie will trash 1.3 billion pounds of pumpkins after the festivities.
 All that extra trash will wind up in the landfill, which wastes money and is bad for the environment.
 Once there, the pumpkins will start to rot away, releasing methane and carbon dioxide — both greenhouse gases.

 Pumpkin patch.

-Image credits Vlad Vasnetsov.
+Image credits: Vlad Vasnetsov.

 Canada will also see its fair share of pumpkin waste.
 Farmer Rob Galey told Inhabitat that pumpkin patches attract thousands of visitors each year from all over the country.
-They will buy a pumpkin and take it home, but don’t intend to eat it.
-They’re buying a metaphor, Rob explains.
+They will buy a pumpkin and take it home but don’t intend to eat it.
+They’re buying a metaphor, Galey explains.
 Something that represents an abundant fall harvest, something that will look good in a photo — but not food.

 The key is keeping an eye on sustainability from the start.
 Don’t buy more than you need, and keep in mind that at some point, you will need to discard the pumpkin somehow.
 As for the insides, you can use